ninaris90/ninaris90.github.io/content/en/projects/toppix/index.md

 ## Working out a solution

 The first version of Toppix is made of a pipeline of AI tools that perform an in-depth analysis of movie synopses, including the main characters, events and locations in the story.
+It does not rely on big data collection of user data, but simply does what a film critic or a journalist would do: gather information about the narrative, style and genre of the movie, and provide an intelligent summary of its most important features.

-To achieve this, it builds on the tools Possible Worlds has been developing in their [Garden of AI](projects/garden-ai).
+To achieve this, Toppix builds on the tools Possible Worlds has been developing in their [Garden of AI](projects/garden-ai) for data collection and processing.
+It also integrates insights from [cutting-edge science](/science/#formal-semantics), which allow it to extract complex structural features out of raw text data.